 Disclaimer: Darien Lake and four other parks were purchased in May 2018 by the Six Flags corporation.
 This park, as of the 2018 Operating Season, is in a transition phase.
 Some of this section may change by 2019 when Darien Lake is fully integrated with Six Flags standards and branding.
 This was written before the deal was made.
 For more information on the acquisition, click here.

 Darien Lake was one of those parks Six Flags spun off in 2006 when it was restructuring from bankruptcy.
 Not too much has changed since then.
-All the Six Flags IP’s were dropped from the park, they changed up a few restaurants, and removed some slides from their waterpark.
+But in 2018 Six Flags bought them back.
+All the Six Flags IP’s were dropped from the park, but they can be coming back. they changed up a few restaurants, and removed some slides from their waterpark.
 Darien Lake has been in the spotlight lately due to Tantrum, a Gerstlauer Euro Fighter that opened this year, which the 11-year roller coaster “drought” at the park since they opened Motocoaster (Zamperla 2008).
+In 2019 a starflyer will be opening under the name Six Flags Sky Screamer to not cause confusion with Marine Land’s sky screamer in Niagra Falls, Canada.
+I will be making a trip out here in the summer of 2019.

 - Dorney Park & Wildwater Kingdom, Allentown, PA (Philadelphia/New York)